inigomarquinez/lab-strapi/README.md

 Project to test [strapi](https://strapi.io/) features.

-It is made of 5 modules:
+It is made of the following modules:

 - `strapi`:
   - `strapi-server-dev`: the strapi server DEV instance